austenstone/spellchecker-cli-action-summary/README.md

 ## Issue & Job Summary
 Get a table of all the misspelled words with suggested fixes and links directly to the file/line.
 The job summary is always created and the issue summary is created if the job is not of event type `push` or `pull_request`.
 The issue summary contains all misspelled words but the job summary only contains results from the files that have changed if the event is of type `push` or `pull_request`.

+This is some mispeled text.

+The dog went to the pakr.

 ## Status Checks
 Status checks will be reported if the event is of type `pull_request`.
 ### Annotations